shurup/awesome-k8s-resources/readme.md

 - [Kubernetes Failure Stories](https://github.com/hjacobs/kubernetes-failure-stories) - A compiled list of links to public failure stories related to Kubernetes.
 - [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) - Tracing the path of network traffic in the Kubernetes system.
 - [OPA Deep Dive](https://www.youtube.com/watch?v=Uj2N9S58GLU) - Deep dive on some exciting new features in the OPA project presented by the co-creators.
-- [Scaling Kubernetes to 2,500 Nodes](https://openai.com/blog/scaling-kubernetes-to-2500-nodes/) - Issues you will encounter when running high-scale Kubernetes workloads.
+- [Scaling Kubernetes to 2,500 Nodes](https://openai.com/blog/scaling-kubernetes-to-2500-nodes/) + [Scaling Kubernetes to 7,500 Nodes](https://openai.com/blog/scaling-kubernetes-to-7500-nodes/) - Issues you will encounter when running high-scale Kubernetes workloads.
 - [Service Mesh Comparison](https://servicemesh.es/) - An easy compensation to help choose one of the service Mesh implementations.

 ### Learnings and Documentations
 - [A Beginner’s Guide to Kubernetes](https://medium.com/containermind/a-beginners-guide-to-kubernetes-7e8ca56420b6) - A comprehensive introduction to Kubernetes architecture
+- [ConfigMaps in Kubernetes: how they work and what you should remember](https://blog.flant.com/configmaps-in-kubernetes-how-they-work-and-what-you-should-remember/) - Understanding the evolution to ConfigMaps, how they work and what happens when they change.
 - [Configuring Redis using a ConfigMap](https://kubernetes.io/docs/tutorials/configuration/configure-redis-using-configmap/) - A walkthrough that provides a real world example of how to configure Redis using a ConfigMap
 - [Example: Deploying Cassandra with a StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/) - This tutorial shows you how to run Apache Cassandra on Kubernetes.
 Cassandra, a database, needs persistent storage to provide data durability.
 - [Example: Deploying PHP Guestbook application with Redis](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) - This tutorial shows you how to build and deploy a simple, multi-tier web application using Kubernetes and Docker.